geonetwork/doc/source/user-guide/harvesting/harvesting-wfs-features.rst

  		- *Stylesheet to create fragments* - User-supplied stylesheet that transforms the GetFeature response to a metadata fragments document (see below for the format of that document).
 Stylesheets exist in the WFSToFragments directory which is in the convert directory of the selected output schema. eg. for the iso19139 schema, this directory is ``GEONETWORK_DATA_DIR/config/schema_plugins/iso19139/convert/WFSToFragments``.
  		- *Save large response to disk* - Check this box if you expect the WFS GetFeature response to be large (eg. greater than 10MB).
 If checked, the GetFeature response will be saved to disk in a temporary file.
 Each feature will then be extracted from the temporary file and used to create the fragments and metadata records.
 If not checked, the response will be held in RAM.
  		- *Create subtemplates* - Check this box if you want the harvested metadata fragments to be saved as subtemplates in the metadata catalog and xlink'd into the metadata template (see next option).
 If not checked, the fragments will be copied into the metadata template.
  		- *Template to use to build metadata using fragments* - Choose the metadata template that will be combined with the harvested metadata fragments to create metadata records.
-This is a standard GeoNetwork metadata template record.
+This is a standard |project_name| metadata template record.

  - *Category for records built with linked fragments* - Choose the metadata template that will be combined with the harvested metadata fragments to create metadata records.
-This is a standard GeoNetwork metadata template record.
+This is a standard |project_name| metadata template record.

 - **Options**